andrewflo/cse-531-logical-clock-project/README.md

 ## Overview

+### Important Files

+The following important files are included in this project:

+* `main.py`: Main program to be executed from the command line with: `python main.py input.json`

+* `input.json`: Input file containing a list of branch processes and customer processes with transaction events.

+* `output.txt`: The output file containing each Customer's `recvMsg` output.
+This file will be overwritten each time the program is ran.

+* `branch.proto`: Protocol buffer file defining RPC messages & services.
+This file has already been compiled to produce the `branch_pb2.py` & `branch_pb2_grpc.py` files.

+* `Branch.py`: Branch class served as a gRPC server to process customer transactions and propagate them to other branches.

+* `Customer.py`: Customer class with gRPC client branch stub to send transaction requests to its corresponding bank branch.

 ### Input File

 The input file should be in `.json` format and is passed to the program via a command line argument.